 The festival season hosts a wide range of events from classical ballets and operas to film exhibitions and poetry readings for a lineup that is sure to satisfy every artistic craving.
 Spectators may be entertained at the theatre by the Festival Drama Ensemble of famous Croatian actors, or be captivated by the Lindo group performing traditional folk dances from Croatian villages.

 Also not to be missed are the classical music performances held in the Ducal Palace atrium, known for its acoustics and the world-famous composers and orchestras it attracts each season.
 Ensconced in ancient city walls, curious visitors and elite artists are together swept up in the inspiration and romanticism of the Dubrovnik Summer Festival and its featured exhibitions.

 1 – Sit back, relax, and enjoy the shows, concerts, and performances.

 A love of European culture and an appreciation for the performing arts are all you need to bring.

 Take a walk atop the 2km circuit of the medieval city walls to get a bird’s eye view of the red roofs and beautiful vistas of the fortified city.
 Also, look for battle wounds along the walls, as Dubrovnik was hit in the Yugoslavian war in 1991.

 More Info: Visit this website.

-Going to Croatia?
-Find out how to celebrate with the locals during the International Carnival of Rijeka!
+Traveling to Croatia in late January/early February?
+Find out how to celebrate with the locals during International Carnival of Rijeka.

 Check out these premiere party spots that that aim to quench the collective thirst of sun-kissed visitors in Croatia.